-Interest bearing deposits include investments of unrestricted cash in certificate of deposits and Certificate of Deposit Account Registry Service ("CDARS") with financial institutions that are carried at cost with original maturities greater than three months.
-Balances over \$250 in those institutions are not insured by the FDIC and therefore pose a potential risk in the event the respective institution was to fail.
+Interest bearing deposits include investments of unrestricted cash in certificate of deposits and Certificate of Deposit Account Registry Service ("CDARS") with high quality financial institutions that are carried at cost with original maturities greater than three months.
+The Company maintains cash balances in various financial institutions which exceed the FDIC insurance limits.
+The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on its cash.
+The Company has \$37,750 of funds that exceeded FDIC insurance limits as of September 30, 2023